SumoLogic/sumologic-documentation/docs/cse/integrations/insight-enrichment-server.md

 ### Variables

-The enrichment server provides allows for these variables:
+The Enrichment Server supports these variables:

 ${IP}, ${MAC}, ${USERNAME}, and ${HOSTNAME}, and for custom Entities, ${ENTITY}.